DiagnosticNetwork/api/source/includes/_messages.md

 ### URL Querystring Parameters

+> NOTE: For any parameters that contain something other than a letter or a number, the value must be URL encoded first.

 Name | Description
 ---- | -----------
 o    | **(Required)** Output Format: Currently we support `atom` or `rss` output formats.
 Atom is recommended if you want to see the author's name.